scholarslab/scholarslab.github.io/collections/_people/marysia-serafin.md

 roles:
 - Makerspace Technologist, 2017-2019
 ---
-Marysia Serafin is a Makerspace Technologist.
+Marysia Serafin was a 2017-2019 Makerspace Technologist.